Charles Meade

-Charles Meade (December 24, 1916 – April 10, 2010) was the founder of a Cult first called End Time Ministries, later Meade Ministries, based just south of Lake City, Florida, United States.
+Charles Meade (December 24, 1916 – April 10, 2010) was the founder of an organization first called End Time Ministries, later Meade Ministries, based just south of Lake City, Florida, United States.

 Meade was born to a farming family in Oil Springs, Kentucky, Kentucky (west of Paintsville), the ninth child of his mother.
 According to church literature he was the twelfth of fifteen children.

 As a young man, Meade reportedly served in the United States armed forces on the front lines in World War II.
 According to church literature he was seriously injured more than once, but there is no indication of this in his service record.
 He claims this is due to his biblical skills in the heart of danger.

 During the early 1970s Meade began to carry the gospel of Jesus Christ to various groups of young people in their late teens and early twenties.
 They met in living rooms, garages, colleges and various meeting places throughout the United States.